by Jason McCoy

 The truth is, voice acting auditions come in many forms.
 And one of the fastest ways to receive voice acting casting calls on a daily basis is by joining an online voice casting website like Voices.com.
 The cost is $499 per year to become a Premium Member.

-If you’re interested in the premium membership, use promo code VOICEACTING and you’ll save $100 (not an affiliate link).
+If you’re interested in the premium membership, use promo code VOICEACTINGAFF and you’ll save $40 (this is an affiliate code).

 That cost may seem high if you’re just getting started in voice acting but there are many benefits, as you’ll see.